 Caspar Thomas Hopkins was eager to unload sixty acres in Peralta Park that his California Insurance Company had acquired as collateral for a delinquent loan.
 Curtis snapped them up.
 At the same time, he purchased an undivided half interest in the adjoining John Schmidt farm and acquired additional lots from John F. Rooney.

-The actors promotional flair was also evident in Peralta Park.
-The subdivision map dated 1 March 1888, shows only three streets within the tract.
-Curtis and Posen avenues intersect in the north central portion (now part of Albany).
+The actors promotional flair was also evident in Peralta Park’s street names.
+The first subdivision map, dated 1 March 1888, shows only three streets within the tract.
+Curtis and Posen avenues intersect in the north-central portion (now part of Albany).
 At the southwestern end, the short block of Albina Avenue runs from Hopkins Street to Codornices Creek.
-Albina de Mer was the stage name of Marie Alphonsine Strelinger, Curtiss Canadian-born wife.
-A subsequent map, dated 1890, shows the new Fleurange Avenue (now Acton Street) to the west, and a year later Carlotta and Joseph avenues had been cutall three streets named after actors or characters in Curtiss productions.
+Albina de Mer was the stage name of Marie Alphonsine (née Fleurange) Strelinger, Curtiss Canadian-born wife.
+A subsequent map, dated 1890, shows the new Fleurange Avenue (now Acton Street) to the west, and a year later Carlotta and Joseph avenues had been cut.
+The provenance of the latter two street names has not been satisfactorily elucidated.

 The house, in Stick style with neo-Gothic elements, featured a prominent square tower with a tall, pointed roof.
 Behind the house was a barn with a water tank and mill on top of it.
 There was a chicken yard and a conservatory.
 Palms and umbrella trees alternated on the sidewalk, and four young eucalyptus trees festooned with ivy served as a green front gate.
 A grove of eucalyptus grew in the rear.